e-shen2022/CPT_SIZE/zeen.md

                     console.log(allergyl);
 //how to make it check the right colum (k===1 not working)
                     if (speccells[k].innerText.toLowerCase().includes(allergyl)) {
-                        document.write('this product is unsafe, return to product selection');
+                        console.log('this product is unsafe, return to product selection');
+                        outputElement.textContent = 'this product is unsafe, return to product selection';
                         return;
                     } else {
-                        document.write('this product is safe for use! enjoy!');
+                        console.log('this product is safe for use! enjoy!');
+                        outputElement.textContent = 'this product is safe for use! enjoy!';
                         return;
                     }
                 }
             } else {
-                document.write('product not in our database');
+                console.log('product not in our database');
+                outputElement.textContent = 'product not in our database';
             }
         }
     }